Choosing a Star Tracker for Astrophotography

 Other Popular Star Trackers Available

-There are new and innovative tracking camera mounts popping up every year.
-I believe this is a big reason why the hobby of astrophotography has increased in popularity as a whole, especially with the daytime photography crowd.
+New and innovative tracking camera mounts are popping up every year.
+I believe this is a big reason why the hobby of astrophotography has increased in popularity, especially among the daytime photography crowd.

 The models discussed in this post are not the only options available, just the ones I have reviewed myself personally.
 Here is a short list of some of the other star trackers available today: